NavigationContentFooter

 Zulip is an open-source communications platform similar to Mattermost, Slack, or Rocket.Chat, but providing unique features by combining the immediacy of real-time chat with an email threading model.

-More than 90 integrations are available for Zulip, including GitHub, Jira, Zendesk and more.
+More than 90 integrations are available for Zulip, including GitHub, Jira, Zendesk, and more.
 Zulip’s powerful API allows you to create your own integration as well.

 Before you start

-To complete the actions presented on this page, you must have:
+To complete the actions presented below, you must have:

-• You have an account and are logged into the Scaleway console
+• A Scaleway account logged into the console

-• You have configured your SSH key
+• An SSH key

-• You have a Virtual Compute Instance running on Ubuntu 20.04
+• An Instance running on Ubuntu 20.04

-• You have a FQDN (Fully Qualified Domain Name) pointing to your Instance’s IP address
+• An FQDN (Fully Qualified Domain Name) pointing to your Instance’s IP address

-• You have enabled the email ports
+• Enabled the email ports

 Installing Zulip